Heaven (Emeli Sandé song)

-"Heaven" is the debut solo single from Scottish recording artist Emeli Sandé.
+"Heaven" is the debut solo single by Scottish singer Emeli Sandé.
 It was released by Virgin Records after she signed a record deal with the label after the success of single "Never Be Your Woman" which Sandé was featured as a guest artist.
 It was also the first release from Sandé's debut album, Our Version of Events, on 14 August 2011.
 The single was added to BBC Radio 1's playlist in June 2011.
 The song was also crowned record of the week by the station’s daytime DJ, Fearne Cotton.
 The single is written by Sandé, Naughty Boy, Craze, Zeus Charalambous & Hoax, with producer Mike Spencer.

 Digital Spy said that the song is a mixture of pacey house beats, mellow strings (arranged by Cliff Masterson) and Mark Ronson-esque horn sections.
 The song was also compared to the work of Leona Lewis (whom Sandé has written tracks for) and Yasmin.
 One critic said that the song was "ticking all the good boxes in modern urban music."
 Critics also said that the song "stunned" them when they heard the song.
 The single was released accompanied by a music video, which was filmed in London, United Kingdom which premiered on 22 August 2011 on Emeli Sandé's official YouTube account.
 Throughout the video the music has scenes of Sandé singing to the sky, and standing outside of a Cathedral, there are also many shots where Mary, the mother of Jesus' statue is seen in the video.
 The single was released via digital download and 7" vinyl on 14 August and 15 August 2011, respectively.
 The single was made to pre-order several weeks before it was released on iTunes.